ethanae/enigma/readme.md

 ```

 ### Usage
-You need a file which describes the configuration or key for the machine.
+You also need a file which describes the configuration or key for the machine.

 #### Configuration
 An example configuration file: